-Modern e-wallet apps are equipped with advanced technologies such as artificial intelligence, machine learning, natural language processing, and blockchain.
-Most of the advanced Most of the advanced Features For E-Wallets In 2021 are powered by these technologies. are powered by these technologies.
+Modern Ewallet apps are equipped with advanced technologies such as (AI) artificial intelligence, (ML) machine learning, natural language processing, and blockchain.
+Most of the advanced Features For Ewallets In 2022 are powered by these technologies. are powered by these technologies.
 However, many FinTech app developers will overwhelm you with unnecessary features.
-Hence, you should have a clear understanding of which features you need to incorporate into your e-wallet app.
+Hence, you should have a clear understanding of which features you need to incorporate into your Ewallet app.

 The mobile payment trend was already on boom even before the pandemic.
 The social distancing norms across several countries has influenced the growth of mobile payment even further.